Traditional terms

 - (Drs) Superfatty

-- Doctors Stewart Onan Sage.
+- (Professor) Doctor2 Stewart Onan Sage.

 - To my sure and certain knowledge...

-(E.g. "...nobody with the plebian name of John ever sat the throne of England".)
+- Traditionally used when stating something with complete authority, when it might just be possible that you’re wrong.
+(E.g. “...nobody with the plebian name of John ever sat the throne of England”.)

 - Tonk